imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/multiprocessing.md

     print(f"Modified array: {list(arr)}")
 ```

-**Note:** For shared variables, you should use locks to prevent race conditions.
+**Note:** For shared variables, we should use locks to prevent race conditions.

 ## Synchronization Between Processes